telerik/maui-docs/first-steps.md

 For the step-by-step guide on how to install Telerik UI for .NET MAUI with NuGet, refer to the article on [getting up and running with the controls by using the Telerik NuGet Server and Visual Studio for Windows]({% slug telerik-nuget-server %}).

-## Step 4: Register Required Handlers and Renderers
+## Step 4: Register Required Handlers

-To visualize the Telerik UI for .NET MAUI controls, you have to register the required renderers by calling the `Telerik.Maui.Controls.Compatibility.UseTelerik` extension method inside the `Configure` method of the `MauiProgram.cs` file of your project.
+To visualize the Telerik UI for .NET MAUI controls, you have to register the required handlers by calling the `Telerik.Maui.Controls.Compatibility.UseTelerik` extension method inside the `Configure` method of the `MauiProgram.cs` file of your project.

 1. Add the needed `using` settings inside the `MauiProgram.cs` file.